-There are many ways to engage with us at the show and we look forward to meeting you.
-If you cannot make it to PAG, be sure to sign up to receive the recording of our workshop.
+There are many ways to engage with us at ASHG and we really look forward to seeing you there.

 Stop by our booth and chat directly with PacBio staff who will be on-hand to answer your questions and share insights.

 Wednesday, October 16: 10:00 a.m. - 4:30 p.m.

 Thursday, October 17: 10:00 a.m. - 4:30 p.m.

 Friday, October 18: 10:00 a.m. - 3:30 p.m.